The Cure for Anxiety

 Anxiety is can be debilitating.
 According to the Webster’s Dictionary, anxiety is described as "a feeling of worry, nervousness, or unease, typically about something with an uncertain outcome."
 It can lead to apprehension, excessive uneasiness, and panic attacks.

-When our child, spouse, or loved one struggles with addiction, mental illness, or any other life-threatening condition, anxiety can become our constant unwanted companion.
+When our child, spouse, or loved one is suffering physically or struggles with addiction, mental illness, or another life-threatening condition, anxiety can become our constant unwanted companion.
 Worry is part of everyday life.
 We obsess about our loved one's safety and the dangers of their risky behavior to the expense of our own sanity.

 Anxiety takes worry to a whole other level.
 It physically brings us to a place of constant unrest.
 Our head may hurt and we may feel pain in our back or neck or anywhere else in our bodies.
 Nausea and ulcers may develop.
 A host of diseases are associated with anxiety and elevated stress levels.

-As I thought about my own struggle with anxiety, this verse seemed to almost over-simplify the "fix" for anxiety.
+As I thought about my own struggle with anxiety, the above verse in Psalms seemed to almost over-simplify the "fix" for anxiety.
 I mean.
 Is it really possible to cure anxiety "just" by spending time with the Lord?
+While I understand that there are excellent resources available to help us address anxiety and stress in our lives, the one who heals us is and will always be Jesus.

 The following verses give us some idea of what to do when anxiety is taking over our physical minds and bodies.